FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    * - UPLENGTH
      - **r**
      - **0.0 - ∞**
-     - Distance to upstream cross section unaffected by bridge backwater (ft or m)
+     - Distance to upstream cross-section unaffected by bridge backwater (ft or m)

    * - LOWCHORD
      - **r**